UraniumForest/wg-simple-vpn/README.md

 - Select "Scan from QR code".

-- Run `sudo wg-simple-vpn show` on your server, select a client and scan the generated QR code with your phone.
+- Run `wg-simple-vpn show` on your server, select a client and scan the generated QR code with your phone.

 - Give the VPN tunnel a name and switch it ON.